Explain to me: the taste for pointed shoes

 The longer it was, the more you "weighed in the game" of the shoe.

 And for good reason: the longer and more pointed the shoe, the more complex and therefore expensive the craftsmanship required to make it.
-It didn't matter, therefore, whether they were ugly, bulky, or too conspicuous.
+It didn't matter, therefore, whether they were ugly, bulky, or too flashy.

 Brummel engraving